MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

 - You can create and manage Arc VM resources such as VM images, disks, network interfaces.
 - You can use this page to view and access Azure Arc Resource Bridge and Custom Location associated with the Azure Stack HCI cluster.
-- You can also use this page to provision and manage Arc-enabled VMs.
+- You can also use this page to provision and manage Arc VMs.

 The procedure to create Arc VMs is described in the next section.